memotux/vue-plot/README.md

 ### Component Local Registration

-But you can use `Plot` component in local registration:
+You can use `Plot` component in local registration:

 ```vue
 <script setup>